syncfusion-content/wpf-docs/wpf/TreeMap/TreeMap-Legend.md

 ---
 layout: post
 title: TreeMap Legend in WPF TreeMap control | Syncfusion
-description: Learn here all about TreeMap Legend support in Syncfusion WPF TreeMap (SfTreeMap) control and more.
+description: Learn here all about TreeMap Legend support in Syncfusion WPF TreeMap (SfTreeMap) control, its elements and more.
 platform: wpf
 control: TreeMap
 documentation: ug